Thanks again for purchasing (or considering) a Leatherbound item!

 Note: The recommended care is performed before sending your item out, so there’s no need to do it yourself upon receipt.

-A damp cloth may be used for cleaning the surface.
+A very slightly damp cloth may be used for cleaning the surface.
 Leather creams may be used sparingly if desired.
 It’s not advisable to apply more than every several months.

 Pueblo